TheMatjaz/matjaz.it/content/post/2016-07-29-minimalist-website-design.md

 content, nothing more nothing less**.
 Why should I develop and administrate more stuff my users are not visiting my website for?

+A simple example: nobody needs featured images of the posts on the home page, where visitors are still trying to figure out what the website is about and what article to read.
+Show them just in the post's webpage.
+In my case, I removed all of them completely, since they were mostly meaningless.
+In case I need a picture, it will be part of the post body, not a featured one.

 ## Don't exaggerate!